BaldLab/Giordano_Layer_Leonardelli_etal_2024_Nature_Coms/README.md

 ## Purpose

 Re-analysis of published data to explore CXCL12 expression in endothelial cells within GBM.
-Results to be used in publication by Hoelzel lab, project headed by Sonia Leonardelli